25 Must-See Light Installations at Hayward Gallery's Light Show

 17. Ivan Navarro The Hayward Fence (2013) Neon, aluminum and electric energy (no photo)

-18. Philippe Parreno Marquee (2011) Transparent acrylic glass, neon tubes, light bulbs, converters, controller, cables
+18. Philippe Parreno Marquee (2011) Transparent acrylic glass, neon tubes, light bulbs, converters, controllers, cables

 Philippe Parreno uses marquees as electric tiaras designed for landmarks inspired by cinema and theatres.